Featured Projects

 Community update: featured projects

-Learn more about featured HalifACT projects in our November community update
+Learn more about featured HalifACT projects in our community updates.

 the waiting area at the Woodside ferry terminal